A Statement on AI Use at Digital Heritage Consulting

 I use AI for researching bookings and for planning trips and tours, which it is also very good at: compiling venue lists and contact information, estimating driving distance, suggesting nearby stops, and more.
 It also has some marketing savvy to recommend communication sequences that save me from rejections and my target venues from blast emails.
 I’m still learning what it can do for a working musician as solopreneur.

 I write in my own voice first, then collaborate with AI to refine and sharpen early drafts.
-I research as I write, embedding verification directly into the process rather than context-switching between tools — and to keep myself honest about what the AI is actually telling me.
+I research as I write, embedding verification directly into the process with consistent link-checking and search validation for minimal context-switching between tools — and to keep myself honest about what the AI is actually telling me.
 When I ask for writing assistance, Claude has an instruction to give a writing prompt instead.
 I start from my own words, and the final words are those I approve.

 I have used AI to summarize and analyze research content, including feedback I receive on my work.
-Again, all raw material is anonymized for data privacy.
+All raw material is anonymized for data privacy and I have explicitly disabled the setting to train models on user input in my Claude account.

 This statement was drafted collaboratively with AI.
-The final words are mine.
+The final voice is mine.
 That’s the point.